BlueQuartzSoftware/DREAM3DSuperbuild/docs/Making_an_SDK_Windows.md

 7. CMake will ask you which generator should be used for this project.

++ If you are using Visual Studio 2019, select Visual Studio 16 2019.
 + If you are using Visual Studio 2017, select Visual Studio 15 2017 Win64.
 + If you are using Visual Studio 2015, select Visual Studio 14 2015 Win64.

+### VS2019 WARNING ###

+Due to an incompatibility between VS2019 and ITK 4.13.x when configuring DREAM3DSuperbuild the user will need to also add "v141" to the "Optional toolset to use" text field.
+This just tells the compiler to use the compilers from VS2017 instead of the newer compilers from VS2019.
+No functionality is lost when doing this but this is the only way to allow the compilation to finish without any errors.

 ![Select a Generator](Images/Windows/cmake_select_generator.png)